 Georg C. Lichtenberg

-AI Impact on Business Decisions – What Are Its Limitations?
+AI Impact on Business Decisions – Here Are 11 Limitations.

 AI is truly revolutionary when it comes to supporting decision-making.
 However, AI is not without its limitations.
-In fact, it has a high number of weaknesses that decision-makers need to mitigate in order to really realize the power of AI.
-For example, one major concern that users have is AI’s lack of transparency.
-This is because users find AI systems complex and difficult to understand.
+In fact, it has a high number of weaknesses that decision-makers need to mitigate.
+For example, one major concern that users have is AI lacks transparency.
+This is because AI systems are complex and difficult to understand.
 Thus, AI users have difficulty interpreting AI decisions and recommendations.

 1. Not Transparent.